7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 Compressed natural gas (CNG) | 2,540 kg/kg | 3,229 kg/kg |

-As I have introduced already above, we typically look into different scopes.
+As I have introduced already, we typically look into different scopes.

 The CO2 Emission Tank to Wheel (TTW) which we assign to the vehicle manufacturers.